How do I prepare for a power cut?

 If you report an electrical fault and our contractor finds the cause is one of your appliances and you have not checked everything before calling us, you will be recharged the costs of the contractor's time.

-There are a number of operators for the electricity supply in the Wycombe areas.
+There are a number of operators for the electricity supply in the Wycombe area.
 You can find yours on the energy networks website.
-SSE, who are one the largest operators for High Wycombe can be contacted on their emergency lines at 08000 727 282.
-You can also follow their live updates on twitter @ssencommunity.
+SSE, one the largest operators in the Wycombe area, can be contacted on their emergency line at 08000 727 282.
+You can also follow their live updates on Twitter/X - @ssencommunity.